Small Garage Storage Ideas You Can DIY

 Add Outdoor Storage

-Here's a slick use for that old wooden tennis racquet that's gathering dust in the garage.
+Here’s a creative hack for that old wooden tennis racquet that’s gathering dust in the garage.
 Drill a hole in the handle and screw it to the underside of a workbench.
 Position the racquet so it can swing in and out from under the table.
-Use it to hold tools, parts or other small items.
-Do you enjoy finding unusual uses for everyday things?
-Here's a collection of DIY home hacks you'll love.
+Use it to hold tools, parts, or other small items.

 Pretty and Practical Box Shelves